Todhills rest area

 Trivia and History

-This rest area has sometimes been referred to as 'Moss services', referring to the Moss Café.
-BP still refer to their branch as this.
-It is also referred to as a "services" on the M6's electronic signs when there is a problem.
+The site has sometimes been referred to as 'Moss services', referring to the Moss Café.
+BP still refer to their branch as this, while Shell call theirs 'Carlisle North'.
+The rest area is also referred to as a "services" on the M6's electronic signs when there is a problem.
+This includes warning that no overnight parking is available, even though overnight parking isn't a mandatory facility at any service area.

-As a result of its history, the filling stations on each side here have different operators, usually charging a very different price.
-It was primarily regarded as a Moto site, owing to its history, until Moto pulled out of the northbound building.
+As a result of its history, the filling stations on either side have different operators, usually charging a very different price.
+It was primarily regarded as a Moto site, owing to its history, until Moto pulled out of the northbound side.

 The southbound side also has a huge abandoned area where the old truckstop was: this hasn't been used in 20 years and is now mostly just rubble, despite the updated road layout including provision for it to be built on.

 Electricity North West are currently upgrading the electricity connection at Todhills, with a view to increasing its electric vehicle charging capacity in future.
-Shell are looking to build six electric vehicle charging points in their forecourt.
+Shell intend to add six electric vehicle charging points in their forecourt in 2024, whilst Moto activated six new high-powered chargers on the southbound side in August 2024.
+Twelve Tesla Superchargers were also later added to the southbound side in September 2024.

 Origins

-The southbound service area was developed in the 1970s - probably after the road was dualled in 1970 - as the Moss Café and filling station.
-This would become a well-known landmark, with a coal fire which was popular with drivers.
+The southbound service area had been developed in the 1970s - probably after the road was dualled in 1970 - as the Moss Café and filling station.
+The filling station was operated by BP and positioned right next to the road.
+The café would become a well-known landmark, with a coal fire which was popular with drivers.

-When the Compass Group created Moto, Todhills was regarded as a major service area, and was treated as one of their sites.
+When the Compass Group created Moto, Todhills was regarded as a major service area, and the Little Chefs were treated by them like full Moto service areas.
 After Compass sold Little Chef, Moto continued to operate the Little Chefs under a franchise agreement, with almost no Moto branding visible.
-They advertised it as a "separate site" on their location listings until 2008, when it was removed, although it was later put back.
+They advertised it as "operated by Moto" on a special section of their location listings until 2008, when it was removed, although it was later put back.

-A few months before the new motorway opened, the Highways Agency conveniently announced the creation of a new class of facility.
-Called a motorway rest area, it would be a small motorway service area which didn't need to provide food or fuel.
-Todhills would be the pioneering example, with its rest area status chosen because it had limited food options.
+With the road under construction, the Highways Agency launched a public consultation which conveniently concluded that there should be a new class of facility.
+Called a "motorway rest area", it would be a small motorway service area which didn't need to provide food or fuel.
+Just eight months later, Todhills became the first and only example.

 The new motorway needed to take away the access road that used to run to the right of the southbound forecourt.
 A new access road was built on the left-hand side, which is why this road is surprisingly well-marked for such a small service area: it was designed by the team who had been designing the new M6.
 This may also explain why the new road refers to the Costa by the unusual title "Food & Rest", as the project team would have been used to avoiding brand names.